RituPande/ritupande.github.io/_posts/2022-02-20-Entropy-InformationGain-MutualInfomation.md

 published: false
 ---

-In this post, we would attempt to gain intuitive and mathematical understanding about concepts of Entropy, Information Gain and  Mutual Information and their application to machine learning.
+**information theory**  is a subfield of mathematics that deals with the quantification of the information in events, random variables, and distributions and storing it in a fashion such that it is robust to errors ( channel encoding and error correction).
+The field was proposed and developed by Claude Shannon while working at the US telephone company Bell Labs to quantify information for communication.
+This post provides an introduction to basic concepts of information theory and their application to machine learning.

 ## 5. References
 [1].
 [What is Information Entropy](https://machinelearningmastery.com/what-is-information-entropy/)